DeepSportradar/cricket-bowl-release-challenge/README.md

 ## Data

 Data have been annotated internally by Sportradar.
-We are preparring to make them publicly available and these operations will take approximately two weeks to complete.
+The dataset is a collection of cricket videos, which are already publicly available, with about "2 overs" of a cricket game.
+Annotations provide the action type "is bowling" or "bowl release" in the "event" key.
+The bounding boxes of players and their role are also provided under the key "person".
+This dataset has been curated and provided by Sportradar.

 ## Submission on EvalAI
 Submit your result through the [challenge page on the EvalAI platform](https://eval.ai/web/challenges/challenge-page/2077/overview).